 (Sanskrit) One of the eight major powers (siddhis).

 “The power of prophecy, the power of clairvoyance, the sacred ear, psychometry, telepathy and intuition, the power of understanding the language of the animals.
 Apollonius of Tyana and Saint Francis of Assisi were able to communicate with animals of the forest.” - The Aquarian Message

 “The Yogi standing on the earth can touch the highest things.
 He can touch the sun or the moon or the sky.
 Through this Siddhi the Yogi attains his desired objects and supernatural powers.
 He acquires the power of predicting future events, the power of clairvoyance, clairaudience, telepathy, thought-reading, etc. He can understand the languages of the beasts and birds.
 He can understand unknown languages also.
 He can cure all diseases.” - Swami Sivananda, Kundalini Yoga

-(Sanskrit) In yoga, the silence of the mind achieved by withdrawing the consciousness from sense objects so attention can be fully directed within.
+In yoga, the fifth of the eight steps of Ashtanga Yoga (Raja Yoga), which is to withdraw the consciousness from the senses so attention can be fully directed within.

 According to Blavatsky, this word is related to Mahapralaya, or the Great Night or great rest, which can be understood as the rest or silence of the mind.

 (Sanskrit, prati, meaning "towards, for"; eka, the numeral "one") Those who achieve a certain measure of inner realization yet choose to follow the Spiral Path, taking untold aeons to complete their work.
 They are called "selfish" because they reject the Straight Path to Enlightenment, the Path of the Bodhisattva.
 Pratyeka-Buddhas attain enlightenment through the intellect and self-discipline.
 They lack the loving compassion and self-sacrifice of the Bodhisattvas.